 The Link Between Ownership, Motivation & Data Sharing

-How does this relate to data sharing?
+How does data sharing improve psychological ownership?
 The answer is simple: Performance metrics.
-Whether you’re sharing information about deadlines, sales quotas, or budget goals, keeping employees in the loop creates a sense of belonging.
-It builds psychological ownership.
+Whether you’re sharing information about deadlines, sales quotas, or budget goals, it creates a sense of belonging when you keep employees in the know.

 - Creates a sense of transparency about success and failure in the company